-As part of moving the site to Quarto I intend to write a single post to give an overview of changes in minor versions of the packages.
-In this case, all versions in the 0.4.x series.
 I will update this same post in the case of minor version updates, and start a new post when the first version in the 0.5.x series is developed.
-I hope this will reduce the clutter and still provide a good overview of progress.
 Differences between versions are listed in detail in the NEWS file.
 Installation instructions are given in the README file.

 Overview of changes